Skip to Content

 Padrón, the last stop on the Portuguese Camino on the way to Santiago de Compostela

-You can find the complete list of all our posts dedicated to the Portuguese Camino on our Camino de Santiago resource page.
+You can find a complete list of our posts dedicated to the Portuguese Camino on our Portuguese Camino de Santiago resource page.

 To make your Portuguese Camino planning easier we created free downloadable PDF files.
-The first file contains walking stages of the Central Route of the Portuguese Camino.
-The second file includes places to stay along the route: public and private albergues, guesthouses, and hotels.
+Two files for each route; one contains walking stages and one places to stay along the route including public albergues with contact details and booking information.

 Our YouTube video on the 3 routes of the Portuguese Camino from Porto

-• Finishing point – Obradoiro Square, Santiago de Compostela, Spain
+• Finishing point – Obradoiro Square in Santiago de Compostela, Spain.

-• Walking ground – asphalt, cobblestone, wooden boardwalks
+• Walking surface – asphalt, cobblestone, footpath, gravel road, boardwalks (on the coastal routes).

-• Route marking – yellow shells and arrows
+• Route marking – yellow shells and arrows, metal shells and arrows on the ground, stone distance poles.

 Walking like any other outdoor activity involves a risk of getting an injury or losing some of the gear.
 Camino travel insurance can offer you coverage.
 The Portuguese Camino de Santiago is not a high-altitude wild hike through remote areas but it’s still a physically challenging experience that involves a long walking distance with a heavy backpack.
 It’s not rare for pilgrims to get injuries from small blister problems to knee or shin splint issues.
 It makes the walk less stressful when you know you’re covered in case of any unpredictable emergencies.